MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/apple.md

 After setting a user ID, you can use App Center's search feature to search for specific crash reports associated with the ID.
 Learn more in App Center's [search documentation](~/diagnostics/search.md).

 > [!NOTE]
-> Note that the value for the user id is limited to 256 characters.
+> The value for the user id is limited to 256 characters.

 ## Disable all services at runtime